CESNET/eInfra-docs/topics/compute/binderhub/docs/index.md

 ## Custom Dockerfile

-The hub spawns notebook instances with default image not conatining any special libraries.
+The hub spawns notebook instances with default image not containing any special libraries.
 However, you can create custom `Dockerfile` with all dependencies and it will be used as base image.
 The `Dockerfile` must be located in the repository you are going to launch in Binder.

 When creating the `Dockerfile` bear in mind it has to be runnable under *user*.
 Furthermore, it is important to `chown` all used directories to user, e.g.: